chrishowejones/data-generator/README.md

     -l, --lines LINES        defaults to 10 lines in output file -n, --nils               nils allowed in lines
-    -e, --errors             errors generated randomly in lines -r, --rateoferrors       percentage of error rate if -e set
+    -e, --errors             errors generated randomly in lines -r, --rateoferrors       percentage of error rate if -e set (defaults to 0.1%)

 ## Examples